wp-plugins/buckets/readme.txt

 == Changelog ==

+= 0.2.3 =
+[Fixed] - Buckets can be added/edited without leaving the page you're editing again.
+Now works with the newest ACF Relationship Field.
+[Fixed] - Dashboard Icon to match the changes in Wordpress 3.8

 = 0.2.2 =
-* [Fixed] - Various minor fixes and updates
+[Fixed] - Various minor fixes and updates
-* [Added] - Contextual Help Tab that links to the Buckets Documentation on Google Docs
+[Added] - Contextual Help Tab that links to the Buckets Documentation on Google Docs [Fixed] - Add/Edit on page feature is back.
+Went missing after the upgrade to ACF 4.0.

 = 0.2.1 =
 [Added] - Better display on Buckets page, now shows shortcode and pages that Buckets are on.